University Services and Special Programs (excerpted from 2015-2016 Graduate Catalog)

 Personal computer and software products are discounted and available for students, faculty, and staff for demo and purchase through the uTech Computer Store, located in the University Union Concourse on the Macomb campus.
 The uTech Computer Store can be contacted at (309) 298-1127.

 The mission of the WIU Foundation is to maximize private support for Western Illinois University to assist in advancing its core values of academic excellence, educational opportunity, personal growth, and social responsibility.
-Private support enables Western Illinois University to enhance educational opportunities for its students and advance its mission of preparing a socially responsible, diverse student, faculty, and staff population to lead in the global society.
+Private support enables Western Illinois University to enhance educational opportunities for its students and advance its mission of empowering students, faculty and staff to lead dynamic and diverse communities.

 Private support from alumni, faculty and staff, businesses, foundations, and friends has become a necessary part of University operations.
 Currently, the State of Illinois supplies less than half of Western’s appropriated/general revenue budget.
-Over the past five years, the WIU Foundation has been able to provide nearly $29 million in gifts, grants, and endowment-generated earnings in support of the University.
+Over the past five years, the WIU Foundation has been able to provide some $30 million in gifts, grants, and endowment-generated earnings in support of the University.

 The effect of these gifts is clearly visible in every aspect of university life, every day, on both campuses.
-The WIU Foundation’s fundraising efforts are focused on keeping a Western education accessible to as many students as possible, regardless of their means.For more information, or to make a gift, visit wiu.edu/giving.
+The WIU Foundation’s fundraising efforts are focused on Western’s commitment to providing accessible, high quality educational programs and financial support for our students.For more information, or to make a gift, visit wiu.edu/giving.

 Western’s English as a Second Language (WESL) Institute is part of the Center for International Studies and provides an intensive program in academic English for international students who are preparing to enter an American college or university.
 WESL Institute is accredited by the Commission on English Language Program Accreditation (CEA).
 The WESL curriculum is designed and taught by a professional faculty to prepare students academically, socially, and culturally for success as university students.